Monitors home and backyard weather. Easy-to-read LCD display. Wireless integrated sensor array measures humidity, rainfall, and more.

 The cost of a pro-grade weather station can be prohibitive for the average consumer.
 Nevertheless, users with a passion for meteorology may want to invest in a high-end weather station to satisfy their scientific curiosity.

-All weather stations need a way to deliver sensor data to a computer processor and monitor.
+All weather stations need a way to deliver sensor data to a screen, personal computer or handheld device for convenient monitoring.
 Some accomplish this through a hardwired system that’s buried in the ground or strung along exterior walls.
 Others use a wireless system consisting of a transmitter (in the weather array), and a receiver (in the home base).
 Both systems have their own benefits and drawbacks.

-Advanced systems with WiFi capability can also be monitored remotely with an appropriate weather mobile app.
-This kind of mobility gives a lot of convenience.
+Advanced systems with Wi-Fi capability can also be monitored remotely with an appropriate weather mobile app.
+This kind of mobility is quite convenient.
 For instance, a gardener equipped with a smart sprinkler system and a wireless hygrometer sensor can turn on the water remotely after reading the soil’s moisture level.

 A. Basic weather stations typically require no assembly, but some do need a bit of mechanical attention before they can be mounted.